Hide Shipments 1811-1820

 From the Emigrant, published at Louis.

-Prairies des Chein, Match 18
+Prairies des Chein, March 18

 Sir,

-The present appears to be an ___ fruitful and curiosities, on the _____ as well as on the deep.
-I take _____liberty to send you for publication a copy of a letter to Dr. Mitchell, written by a gentleman of New York, who has been for some time past, of sojourner in the wilds of
+The present appears to be an age fruitful and curiosities, on the land as well as on the deep.
+I take the liberty to send you for publication a copy of a letter to Dr. Mitchell, written by a gentleman of New York, who has been for some time past, of sojourner in the wilds of the upper Mississippi.
+This strange account which he very gives of the reappearance of the Mammoth, the causes of so great commotion among the wild animals will afford to the naturalist matter of deep speculation, and excite in the public generally, equal curiosity with the recent appearance of the great serpent on the shores of the Atlantic.

 I am, Sir, your obedient servant, & c.